 Outlander series film locations map highlights Scottish history and heritage attractions

-As UK-wide screening of the Outlander series gets underway, we take a look at historic attractions featured on VisitScotland's Outlander series 1 and 2 film locations map.
+As UK-wide screening of the Outlander series is now available, we take a look at historic attractions featured on VisitScotland's Outlander series 1 and 2 film locations map.

 The time-travel TV series Outlander, inspired by Diana Gabaldon's novels, has gathered millions of fans around the world, including the US, Canada, Europe and beyond.
 Now, More4 has confirmed that it will screen the series to UK audiences over the coming months.

 Inspired by VisitScotland's Outlander film locations map, we take a look at ten of the sites featured, exploring how each place is featured in the Outlander series.

 Download the map.